wirecard/iso-paypal-converter/README.md

 // => InvalidArgumentException
 ```

-A fully formed ISO-3166 code takes the form `XX-YY`.
+A fully formed ISO 3166-2 code takes the form `XX-YY`.

 If a country is not found in the conversion table, you will receive a `CountryNotFoundException`: